waleedd32/nextjs-quiz-app/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## Next.js Quiz App
+## Quiz App - Next.js

-This repository will contains a simple quiz application built using Next.js and React.
-The application will be providing an interactive quiz experience with immediate feedback and a final score.
+Quiz App is a dynamic and interactive quiz application built with Next.js and TypeScript.

+## Project Description

+This application offers a simple yet robust platform for testing your general knowledge.
+Users can answer a variety of questions and get instant feedback on their progress.
+The quiz application also displays final results which include the total score, the number of correct answers, and the number of wrong answers.

 ```bash
 npm run dev